Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

 which only depends upon the reduced density operator $\rho_{q_n}$ and not on the previous information carriers (in these expressions $\mathrm{Tr}_{Q^{(n-1)}M}$ indicates the partial trace with respect to $M$ and the first $(n-1)$ carriers).

-Markovian memory channels are examples of fixed--points memory channels, where the memory system can be represented by the classical variable of the underlying Markov chain.
-Being classical, the memory system can be chosen in such a way that is unaffected by the back-action of the input system.
+Markovian memory channels are examples of fixed--points memory channels, in which the memory system can be represented by the classical variable of the underlying Markov chain.
+Being classical, the memory system can be chosen in such a way that it is unaffected by the back-action of the input system.
 This representation can be made explicitly by choosing a unitary dilation of the form (\ref{eqn:markovmem1}).
-An other example is provided by \cite{PV07,PV08}, in which the input system interacts with the memory system by a controlled-unitary transformation, where the memory is the control and the system is the target.
+Another example is provided by \cite{PV07,PV08}, in which the input system interacts with the memory system by a controlled-unitary transformation, where the memory is the control and the system is the target.
 In this setting, the resulting memory channel is a fixed--point one if the initial state of the memory is diagonal in the control basis.
-While in the model considered in \cite{PV07,PV08} the channel is both fixed--point and symbol independent, one can easily build models of memory channels which are fixed--point but not symbol independent.
-For instance, that can be obtained if the controlled unitary mixes different information carriers.